 A possible solution is to support many-to-1 mappings whenever possible.
 For instance, roles “publisher” and “provider” could be both mapped to dct:publisher.
 However, besides losing the original semantics, this would result in creating ambiguities (e.g., two dct:publisher’s) that would not help interoperability with [DCAT-AP].
 Therefore, it would be preferable to support 1-to-1 mappings only.

-Another possible way of representing responsible organisations is to use the W3C PROV ontology [34], to specify the relationship between the resource and the responsible organisation.
+In the extended profile of GeoDCAT-AP, the W3C PROV ontology [34] is used to specify the relationship between the resource and the responsible organisation.
 The W3C vCard ontology [36] can then be used to specify the contact information concerning the responsible party.
 Finally, the responsible party role can be specified by using dct:type, and using the relevant code list values from the INSPIRE Registry.
 These mappings are illustrated in the following table.

 Table 8: Mappings for metadata element ‘responsible party’